Skip to content

 🎯 Key Takeaways

-• Mode 'w' destroys existing content the instant you call open() — no confirmation, no recovery.
-Use 'a' for appending and 'w' only when you explicitly need a clean file.
+• Mode 'w' destroys existing content the instant you call open() — no confirmation, no warning, no recovery.
+Use 'a' for appending and 'w' only when you explicitly and intentionally need a clean file.
+When in doubt, use 'a' and verify the behavior is correct before switching to 'w'.

-• Iterating over a file object line-by-line is O(1) in memory — it's the correct default for any file processing.
-Only use read() or readlines() when the file is guaranteed to be small.
+• Iterating over a file object line-by-line is O(1) in memory regardless of file size — it is the correct default for any file that might grow in production.
+Only use read() or readlines() when the file size is bounded, known, and genuinely small.

 ⚠ Common Mistakes to Avoid